-For sites related to your subject see the list of useful websites compiled by your subject librarian.
+Take a look at your subject guide for key resources which may include websites.
 If you are looking for academic articles and book chapters on a topic try searching the Summon discovery service or a relevant subject database.

 Below are a selection of search engines and directories you can use to find information on the web.

 When using many search engines, these tips can help improve the relevancy of your results:

 - avoid irrelevant matches by using the plus symbol in front of words you want, for example +food +safety

 - omit false matches by use a minus symbol in front of words you don't want, for example -poisoning

 - search for phrases using inverted commas, for example "food safety"